-The following general conclusions are based on the average values presented in Figure 5-3.
-Note that these conclusions are nearly identical to those reached in last year's Third Annual Report.
-The number statistics in the graphs are very similar to the previously reported 3-year averages, as are the proportions cited in the following bullets:
+The following general conclusions are based on the median values presented in Figure 5-3.
+Note that these conclusions are nearly identical to those reached in the Fourth Annual Report (delivered in 2012), as are the proportions cited in the following bullets:

-- During the highest activity levels (working hours on working days, top panel, left side): - When the wind is from the SoCAB, the Landfill and Community monitors measure about the same average concentrations of $PM{10}$ . - When the wind is from the SoCAB, the average concentration of PM10 at the Community site is about twice as high as when the wind is from the landfill. - When wind is from the landfill, PM10 concentrations at the Community site are less than one-half of those measured at the landfill itself, suggesting that although the landfill-derived PM10 concentrations are significant, they remain mostly localized to the landfill. - During the lowest activity levels (non-working days, lower panel): - Ambient concentrations of PM10 are lower on non-working days, but the extent of the decrease is influenced by wind direction.
-Ambient PM10 concentrations in daytime (working hours) showed a greater proportional decrease on non-working days when wind direction was from the landfill (approximately 50% lower) than on non-working days when wind came from the SoCAB (approximately 16% lower), reflecting the larger regional PM10 influence of the SoCAB on non-working days.
+- During the highest activity levels (working hours on working days, top panel, left side): - When the wind is from the SoCAB, the Landfill and Community monitors measure about the same median concentrations of $PM{10}$ . - When the wind is from the SoCAB, the median concentration of PM10 at the Community site is about three times as high as when the wind is from the landfill. - When wind is from the landfill, median PM10 concentrations at the Community site are less than one-half of those measured at the landfill itself, suggesting that although the landfill-derived PM10 concentrations are significant, they remain mostly localized to the landfill. - During non-working hours on working days (top panel, right side): - When the wind is from the SoCAB, the Community monitor measures higher PM10 concentrations than when wind is from the Landfill.
+When the wind is from the Landfill, PM10 concentrations are lower at both monitoring sites than when the wind is from the SoCAB, and the Community is characterized by lower concentrations than the Landfill monitor, illustrating a localized Landfill contribution during times of low activity (nighttime). - During the lowest activity levels (non-working days, lower panel): - Median ambient concentrations of PM10 are lower on non-working days, but the extent of the decrease is influenced by wind direction.
+At the Landfill site, median ambient PM10 concentrations in daytime (working hours) showed a greater proportional decrease on non-working days when wind direction was from the landfill (approximately 67% lower) than on non-working days when wind came from the